blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

 ## Scaling the Elm Architecture - Counter Reusable Views

 There seems to be a lot of confusion about how to scale an Elm app, and in particular, how to break out functionality into generic, reusable elements.
 I first started using Elm at v0.16, and at that point there was a tutorial on how this should be done.
-It centred around creating reusable counter *component* that managed its own state, and then you used this to create list of Counters.
+It centred around creating a reusable counter *component* that managed its own updates, and then you used this to create list of Counters.
 However, leading up to v0.17 there was a shift away from reusable components towards reusable views.

 Working with reusable components was quite awkward, and involved multiple update functions and relaying `msgs` to the correct place.
-Personally, I found it difficult to get my head around and I much prefer the module simply containing functions to create views.
+Personally, I found it difficult to get my head around and I much prefer that the module simply contains functions to create views.

 In this post, I'm going to reimplement the old counter example using reusable views.